by Kate Dunlop Seamans

 “Vice President Joe Biden came to a fund-raising event I helped plan, and I got to meet him.
 I am not an American citizen, so I had to plan ahead and go through extra security measures,” says Nguyen, a Business Administration major and Wesson Honors student from Hanoi, Vietnam.
 Overhead, another plane roars into view as it takes off from Reagan International Airport.
 “I've met Senator John McCain, too, and many generals and other military personnel.”

 Last fall, Nguyen had enough credits to graduate early and begin an M.B.A. program, but she wanted to make the most of her undergraduate opportunities and study in Europe for a semester.
-Then she spotted a poster for the Washington Internship Institute at the Harrington Center for Career and Academic Advising, and the promise of gaining more professional experience intrigued her.
+Then she spotted a poster for the Washington Internship Institute at the Harrington Center for Experiential Learning for Career and Academic Advising, and the promise of gaining more professional experience intrigued her.
 The institute is an educational nonprofit organization that matches college students and recent graduates with semester-long internships in Washington, D.C.
 Colby-Sawyer began an affiliation with the program in 2010, and since then 10 students have completed internships in D.C.

 Although an internship with Ameriprise Financial Services in 2011 fulfilled Nguyen's internship requirement and affirmed her passion for finance, she wanted to explore other aspects of business, such as marketing, business development and event planning.
 She signed on with the institute and secured a position as a special events intern at Hayes and Associates, a public relations firm.
 In her first week, Nguyen was given a cubicle and a list of VIPs to call and recruit for event sponsorships.